Future-Mobility-Lab/EV-charging-impact/README.md

 # EV-charging-impact

 This repository contains the code that has been used for the Queue modelling for the paper "How will electric vehicles affect traffic congestion and energy
 consumption: an integrated modelling approach" by Artur Grigorev, Tuo Mao, Adam Berry, Joachim Tan, Loki Purushothaman, Adriana-Simona Mihaita.
 The paper has been published and presented during the IEEE ITSC 2021 conference.
-The preprint is available by the link: https://arxiv.org/abs/2110.14064 .
+The preprint is available: https://arxiv.org/abs/2110.14064 .

 You can find a working queue model in "queue_model.py" file.